-Maybe cook a few dinners (we can start with your favourites), how the washing machine works, how to fix a puncture on your bicycle, how to beat me at 25 or Gin Rummy, how to fish, or if there are any other skills you want to learn, just let me know.
+Now that you are getting older, I think it would be great if you learned a few important life skills.
+Maybe cook a few dinners (we can start with your favourites), how the washing machine works, how to fix a puncture on your bicycle, how to beat me at 25 or Gin Rummy, how to fish…or if there are any other skills you want to learn, just let me know.

 #11.
 I Trust You